kirilcvetkov/tesla-api/README.md

 # 🚘 Tesla API Package

-🚘 This is (will be) a comprehensive composer package that allows you to access your Tesla products through Tesla's API.
+This is a composer package that allows you to access your Tesla products through Tesla's API.
 You're able to view products, send commands, get metrics, and more from your Tesla account.

 ## Installation